Urigo/graphql-modules/website/docs/recipes/migration.md

 ## Shared Injectables

-In V0, you needed to create an `Injectable`, add to to a module, and then in order to consume it in another module, you needed to make sure you have a dependency (with `imports`) between your modules.
+In V0, you needed to create an `Injectable`, add it to a module, and then in order to consume it in another module, you needed to make sure you have a dependency (with `imports`) between your modules.
 This was very strict and made development harder.

 Since we moved to a flatten structure of `Application`, all you need to do in order to share an `Injectable`, is just to add `global: true`: